 - Educational resources provided: Fisher Investments produces quarterly investment reports, online commentary and videos and investment training books for its clients.
 The firm also holds seminars around the country, where you can hear from the senior management team about the market.

 Fisher Investments’ cons

-- Fees on the higher side that aren’t reduced much for large accounts: Fisher Investments charges a fee of 1.25% of assets under management on the first $1 million invested in its equity and blended accounts.
-This is on the higher side, as MagnifyMoney reported in 2020 that the standard annual fee ranges from 0.50% to 1.25%.
+- Fees on the higher side that aren’t reduced much for large accounts: Fisher Investments charges a fee of 1.25% of assets under management on the first $1 million invested in its equity and blended accounts, plus whatever costs come from executing trades.
+This is on the higher side, as the standard annual fee ranges from 0.50% to 1.25% of assets under management.
 While Fisher slightly reduces rates for larger accounts, you need over $5 million to qualify for the lowest rate.
-Its income-only accounts do offer lower management fees for accounts over $5 million, with the lowest rate being 0.28% for accounts above $40 million.
+Its income-only accounts do offer lower management fees for accounts over $5 million, with the lowest rate being 0.28% for assets over $45 million.

 - Controversy with Ken Fisher: In October 2019, Ken Fisher made some controversial jokes during a presentation at a conference.
 Upset investors pulled out over $4 billion in assets under management at the time.
 Business has recovered since then, though the firm’s reputation did suffer a blow.

 What types of clients does Fisher Investments serve?

 To open an account with Fisher Investments, you typically need to invest at least $500,000.
 However, the firm states that, at its discretion, it may be willing to work with clients who have less.
 The firm also offers a WealthBuilder account that targets investors with at least $200,000 in investable assets.